 There are three ways to enroll devices with Jamf School:

 Automated Device Enrollment (formerly DEP)—Automated Device Enrollment (formerly DEP) allows you to automate the enrollment process and prevent users from removing the MDM profile from the devices.
 This is the enrollment method recommended by Apple.
 By enrolling devices using Automated Device Enrollment, you can use all the device management capabilities Jamf School offers.
 Automated Device Enrollment is one way in which a computer can achieve a User Approved MDM status.
+User Approved MDM is required for certain performance and security enhancements, like managing kernel extensions.
 For more information on Automated Device Enrollment, see the following article from Apple's support website: https://support.apple.com/HT204142

 Apple Configurator 2 (iOS and tvOS only)—If you want to use Automated Device Enrollment but your devices are not in Apple School Manager, you can use Apple Configurator 2 to add them to Apple School Manager.